peebles/cq3/README.md

 You can do some testing here.
 You can fire up a test environment on your development machine by executing `docker-compose up -d`.
 This will get you a redis service and a rabbitmq service, and a container called "app" which you can "exec -it" into and run "push-test.js" and "pop-test.js".

-### Kafka

-Use docker-compose-kafka.yml.
-Once it is running, execute "sh ./launch-kafka.sh" to create the "topic" (queue) and specify the number of partitions (how many parallel consumers you will be running, max).

-The other queuer services require account credentials.

 ### Testing Hints